egonbraun/workstations/README.md

 ### Release

-Release a new version of the project in GitHub.
+Release a new version of the project to GitHub.

 ```sh
 task release